 Update: This post was originally published in March 2015.
 I’ve made updates to the post below to include more information about roasted corn salsa!
 Plus, I’ve added step by step photos to show you exactly how quick and easy it is to make this Chipotle copycat recipe at home!

 Corn lovers rejoice, because today I am sharing a colorful, healthy dip that is bursting with so much fresh flavor it will make your tastebuds clap!

-Roasted Sweet Corn Salsa Recipe
+Roasted Chili Corn Salsa recipe: overview

+Oh, and did I mention this dip also doubles as a side dish, topping and a condiment!?
 Whether you serve this salsa as an easy appetizer with salty tortilla chips, use it as a filling for burritos, spoon it over chicken or fish, or just eat it by the spoonful, it’s the perfect versatile condiment to have on hand in the refrigerator!

 What is corn salsa?